Thanos420NoScope/things/cacheserver/README.md

 # Cache Server

-This project contains two scripts designed to automate the setup and configuration of cache servers and client machines for bandwidth efficiency and enhanced security.
+This project contains scripts designed to automate the setup and configuration of cache servers and client machines for bandwidth efficiency and enhanced security.
 It is recommended to run these only on fresh proxmox containers.
 Scripts have not been tested in VMs and baremetal.

 ## Scripts

 1. `server.sh`: Configures a server with hardened configuration, UFW firewall, and various caching tools.
 2. `client.sh`: Configures a client with hardened configuration and UFW firewall using the cache server.
+3. `release.py`: Syncs GitHub releases to Gitea for mirrored repositories (automatically installed by server.sh).

 ## Features

-Both scripts include the following features:
+Both server and client scripts include the following features:

 - System update and upgrade
 - Installation of essential tools (Docker, Git, Python, etc.)